Agent Map

 Response model

-Both single_agent and agent_map support structured output via custom Pydantic models.
+agent_map supports structured output via a custom Pydantic model.

 from pandas import DataFrame